hunorg/L-System-Studio/README.md

 ## Features

-L-System Studio offers the following features:

 - Easy-to-use graphical interface for designing L-systems
 - Support for various L-system rules, including context-sensitive and parametric L-systems
 - Real-time visualization of L-system fractals as you modify rules
 - Extensive symbol set for geometric interpretations (see [Symbols](#symbols) section)
 - Customizable rendering settings, including line width, colors, and angles

-These features make L-System Studio a powerful and flexible tool for creating and exploring L-system fractals.

 ## Sample output: